rayherna18/nba-analytics/README.md

     --ports 80 \
 ```
 6. Create Logic App
-- Return to Azure website and search 'Logic Apps' in search bar
+- Return to Azure website and search 'Logic Apps' in search bar.
 - Select 'Add' on Logic Apps page.
 - Fill out form, putting the same Resource Group as other resources have.
 - Set 'Publish' to 'Workflow'.
 Disable Zone Redundancy.